What are sinuses?

 Infection that spreads to the veins around sinuses can cause aneurysms and blood clots that interfere with the blood supply to your brain, which can lead to infarctions!

 These tests are done to rule out other conditions associated with sinusitis like an immune deficiency disorder or cystic fibrosis.

-These are special blood tests which are done in order to detect bacterial or fungal infection.
+These are special blood tests which are done to detect bacterial or fungal infection.

 Treatment of sinusitis

 - Acute sinusitis